 You'll read about these top quality cafes in The New York Times, The Seattle and Los Angeles Times, Roast Magazine, Barista Magazine and Sunset Magazine (to name just a few).
 These Portland coffee houses are known for high quality and stunning, chic cafes.
 Many of the barista's in these cafes compete in national/international barista competitions and a handful sport trophies that make them famous in their own right.
 These cafes truly embody the Portland coffee scene.

-Coava Coffee Roasters - 2011 and 2012 winner of NW Regional Barista Competition and Brewers Cup.
+Coava Coffee Roasters - 2011, 2012 & 2013 winner of NW Regional Barista Competition and Brewers Cup.
 Hailed by Portland Monthly as: "The best coffee in Portland.
 Period."

 BARISTA - Located in the Pearl District and in Alberta Arts

 The Fresh Pot - Located on Mississippi Ave and Hawthorne Ave

 Not only is Portland famous for the amazing coffee found in our cafes, but Portland has a wealth of very influential and highly visible local coffee roasters many of whom are known nationally and internationally for high quality, excellent tasting coffees.

 Portland has well over a dozen independent coffee roasters and each is competing or branding itself in a different way.
 Some choose to roast only on vintage machines, some produce only single origin coffees as opposed to blended coffee, some roast only organic coffees, some roast for their own cafes exclusively and others choose to produce only small batch roasts sometimes referred to as 'boutique roasting'.

 For these roasters, coffee is an art form and the ultimate goal is to pay homage to the farm that produced it.
 To learn more about Portland's coffee scene, you'll want to become familiar with a few local publications such as Roast Magazine and Barista Magazine both of which are local Portland publications.